hashicorp/terraform-provider-aws/website/docs/d/kms_secret.html.markdown

 # Data Source: aws_kms_secret

-!> **WARNING:** This data source is deprecated and will be removed in the next major version (2.0.0) of the AWS provider.
-You can migrate existing Terraform configurations to the [`aws_kms_secrets` data source](/docs/providers/aws/d/kms_secrets.html) following instructions available in the [Terraform AWS Provider Version 2 Upgrade Guide](/docs/providers/aws/guides/version-2-upgrade.html).
+!> **WARNING:** This data source is deprecated and will be removed in the next major version.
+You can migrate existing configurations to the [`aws_kms_secrets` data source](/docs/providers/aws/d/kms_secrets.html) following instructions available in the [Version 2 Upgrade Guide](/docs/providers/aws/guides/version-2-upgrade.html#data-source-aws_kms_secret).

 The KMS secret data source allows you to use data encrypted with the AWS KMS service within your resource definitions.